 Houston: Right.
 With all the claims that they make, none of them are certified.

-Kelly: Some water ionizers have been certified by the Korean Food and Drug Administration.
+Mark: Some water ionizers have been certified by the Korean Food and Drug Administration.
 (Editor's note: U.S. FDA certification info about ionizers is forth coming) Here's a collection of water ionizer tests from "independent" laboratories.

 Mercola: By certification, there are a number of different certifications that you can have and that we’ll probably talk about.
 But maybe we can talk about it now, the NSF and ANSI?